flut1/discogs-data-tools/readme.md

 which is equal to the number of images.
 - Empty string values are excluded
 - The `embed` property is removed from `video` (as it was always "true")
+- Tracks that don't have a title or a position are excluded
+- Identifiers that only have a type but no value are excluded
 - Entities that should have a `name` but have no name or an empty string as name are completely excluded.
 (there seems to be a small number of them anyway).
 The CLI outputs warnings when it excludes entities.
 - Incorrectly formatted release dates are transformed according to the Discogs Database Guidelines